shinh/sold/README.md

 ```

 ## Requirements
-`sold` is works only on Linux on x86-64 architecture.
+`sold` works only on Linux on x86-64 architecture.

 ## How to build
 ```bash